Active Directory With C#

 For example the properties of the AD objects (description, telephone etc.) are all held in an array which can present its own problems and involve a lot of iteration and use of casting since they are all generic objects.

-Using this approach doing things like setting the password or enabling/disbaling the account is much more cryptic in the way in which it is achieved, often requiring UAC codes to be manually set and so on.
+Using this approach doing things like setting the password or enabling/disabling the account is much more cryptic in the way in which it is achieved, often requiring UAC codes to be manually set and so on.

 MSDN Documentation